 I am a music lover and I have always owned a turntable.
 I listen to records nearly every day.
-Music is not only about the pleasure of listening to the melodies, harmonies, rhythms, and lyrics invoked by the songs.
-It’s also about the memories that the music from a particular album creates or brings back.
+Music is not only about the pleasure of listening to the melodies, harmonies, rhythms, and lyrics of the songs.
+It’s also about the memories and emotions that the music from a particular album invokes or brings back.

-My intent here is to share my listening experiences with you by sharing what I hope is interesting information about the bands or albums I’m listening to on any given day – an interesting memory I have relating to the artist or album – a significant event in my life, a concert I was at, or how I discovered that artist.
+My intent here is to share my listening experiences with you by sharing what I hope are interesting facts about the bands or albums I’m listening to on any given day, a memory I have relating to the artist or album, a significant event in my life that relates to it, a concert I was at, or how I discovered that artist or album.
 Whatever the case may be, when the album ends, the writing wraps up too.
-So don’t expect any detailed essays here; just off-the-cuff musings relating to the album I am listening to.
+So don’t expect any long detailed essays here; just off-the-cuff musings relating to what I have spinning on the turntable at the time.

-I hope you enjoy the music and the memories.
+I hope you enjoy the music, thoughts, and the memories.